-When autumn rolls around each year, and the cool crunch of September arrives, my mind turns towards one of my all-time favorite things to do in New England: apple picking.
+When autumn rolls around each year, and the cool crunch of September arrives, my mind turns towards one of my all-time favorite things to do in Massachusetts: apple picking.
 In every state, there are dozens of great orchards, farms, and cider mills, so how do you decide where to go get your apples?

 To help you narrow down the options, I’ve put together a list of some of the best spots to go apple picking in Massachusetts.
-Whether you’re looking for orchards near Boston or are enjoying the rolling countryside of the Berkshires, the state of MA has many great places for fall fun.
+Whether you’re looking for apple orchards near Boston or are enjoying the rolling countryside of the Berkshires, the state of MA has many great places for fall fun.

 Honey Pot Hill Orchards – Stow, MA

 Mazes, hayrides, farm animals, PYO apples: Honey Pot Hill Orchards has everything you would look for for an idyllic fall afternoon.
 They actually have several different corn mazes to tackle, including The Big Green Monster Maze, that is a mile and a half long!

 In addition to the fall activities, they have apples galore and all the lovely fall products you’re after, such as cider donuts and apple cider slushies.

 If you want to get really excited for the coming fall season, I suggest you pop over to the orchard’s website.
 They have a really beautiful site that just SCREAMS fall in New England.